 We also may purchase securities or loans that have a lower interest rate than the then-prevailing market interest rate.
 In exchange for this lower interest rate, we may pay a discount to par value to acquire the security or loan.
 We accrete this discount as income over the expected term of the security or loan based on our prepayment assumptions.
-If a security or loan is prepaid at a slower than expected rate, however, we must accrete the remaining portion of the discount at a slower than expected life of investment portfolio and result in a lower than expected yield on securities and loans purchased at a discount to par.
+If a security or loan is prepaid at a slower than expected rate, however, we must accrete the remaining portion of the discount at a slower than expected rate.
+This will extend the expected life of investment portfolio and result in a lower than expected yield on securities and loans purchased at a discount to par.